 Importance of Binomial Nomenclature

-Common names cause confusion because of following reasons.
+Common names cause confusion because of the following reasons.

 - Many organisms have a single common name. g crow and Raven have the same name “blackbird”.